2011 Hyundai Genesis

 At the rear, the Genesis has the high trunk line that was so controversial for BMW five years ago but has now come into use by several manufacturers.
 A lower fascia flanked by dual exhausts gives a hint to the Genesis's sporty character.

-Nowhere are the Genesis's luxury intentions more clear than in the cockpit.
+Inside is a luxurious cabin.
 From the driver's seat, customers are greeted with tight tolerances, chrome accents, and numerous soft-touch materials, including a leather-wrapped dash, a feature usually reserved for much more expensive vehicles.
-While the materials are certainly nice, the rounded shape of the dash isn't as appealing or modern as the best from Europe.
+While the materials are nice, the rounded shape of the dash isn't as appealing or modern as the best from Europe.

 The driver is presented with electroluminescent gauges with white numbers on a black background and blue accents.
 The gauges are easy to see and read.
-There is a small, rectangular display between the two main gauges (speedometer and tach) that shows trip computer information.
+There is a small, rectangular display between the speedometer and tach that shows trip information.

 The center console has an ashtray-type bin below the center stack and behind that is an aluminum plate that houses the shift knob.
 Two cupholders sit behind the shifter, and the center console bin is big enough to hold an assortment of small items, though a flat, rubberized tray in front of the shifter would help, too.
 More storage for small items can be found in fold-out pockets on each door.